sequelize/sequelize/README.md

       // project will be the first entry of the Projects table with the title 'aProject' || null })

-    Project.findAll({ title: 'smth' }, function(projects) {
+    Project.findAll(function(projects) {
-      // projects will be an array of Project instances, having the title 'smth' })
+      // projects will be an array of all Project instances })

 # TODO #
 - deletion dependencies
 - restrictions
 - migrations (changing a tables structure without deleting information)
+- make findAll with conditions easier to use
+- fix problems with datetime